Eat well Program in Obesity : A study on obesity and eating well program outcome amongst professional college students in Kanpur District.

 METHODOLOGY

-- This Longitudinal study will be done among students of ITI College in Kanpur.
+- A longitudinal study will be done among students of ITI College in Kanpur.

 b.
-Study participants will be selected by simple random technique.
+Study participants will be using aging elected by simple random technique.

 Study tools: –